 Our Favorite Ground Beef

 We always opt for grass-fed and finished beef when we can, and here’s why!
 Grass-fed and finished beef actually contains higher concentrations of ALL OF THE GOOD STUFF (omega-3 fatty acids, polyunsaturated fats, conjugated linoleic acid, vitamins, and minerals) than conventional beef.
 Conventional beef also tends to contain trace hormones, antibiotics, and pesticides, so going grass-fed ensures that we not only get more of the good stuff, but we also skip out on all of the bad stuff!
 For more about WHY we choose grass-fed beef, click HERE.

 ButcherBox is our favorite source for high-quality grass-fed and finished beef.
 We love that ButcherBox delivers this quality meat straight to your doorstep so that you don’t have to worry about finding it at your local grocery store (we know that can be tough!).
-Right now (through September 23rd, 2020), when you sign up as a new ButcherBox member, you can get FREE ground beef for life!
+Right now, when you sign up as a new ButcherBox member, you can get FREE ground beef for life!
 Sounds too good to be true, right?
 It isn’t!
-With each future box, you’ll receive 2 pounds of high-quality, grass-fed, grass-finished ground beef for the duration of your membership…SCORE!
+With each future box, you’ll receive 2 pounds of high-quality, grass-fed, grass-finished ground beef for the first year of your membership…SCORE!
 ButcherBox is our favorite way to get high-quality proteins because it is convenient, cost-effective, and we know we can trust their sourcing.
 We’ve used them for the majority of our monthly proteins for nearly 4 years here, and remain huge fans.